 Nightflowers

-Journeying deep into a haunted interior, Bennett’s Nightflowers is buzzing with vivid, unforgettable images, colours and aromas: baroque tableaus of oranges rotting in the street or candlelit tables filled with resplendent dishes, as well as more mundane flashes of daily life: an irritatingly flimsy shower screen, or cardboard boxes overflowing with unwanted travel brochures.
+Journeying deep into a haunted interior, Claire-Louise Bennett’s Nightflowers is buzzing with vivid, unforgettable and colourful imagery.
+The pages are filled with striking sights of oranges rotting in the street and candlelit tables filled with resplendent dishes as well as more mundane flashes of daily life.
+An irritatingly flimsy shower screen or cardboard boxes overflowing with unwanted travel brochures are a few examples.

-Bennett’s new commission is especially poignant against a backdrop of the precarious and traumatic reality of housing in contemporary Ireland: the protagonist obsesses on having and not having a home, while gently mocking the conventions of domestic space, and how our lives and interactions are shaped by the four walls around us.
+Bennett’s new commission is especially poignant against a backdrop of the precarious and traumatic reality of housing in contemporary Ireland.
+The protagonist obsesses over having a home, while also gently mocking the conventions of domestic space and how our lives and interactions are shaped by the four walls around us.
 Barely containing a lingering promise of violence and destruction, the nocturnal haze of Nightflowers sparkles with Bennett’s arrow-sharp prose.